welldan97/protocolist/README.md

 ---------------

-Activity model has four attributes: subject("who did it"), activity_type("what they did"), object("what they did it to") and data(additional information).
+Activity model has four attributes: subject("who did it"), activity_type("what they did"), target("what they did it to") and data(additional information).
 Subject will be set as current user by default.

 Protocolist expects you to have `current_user` method in a